(Arranged in chronological order of the date of establishment of diplomatic relations)

 Between 1992 and 2005, Bhutan received training offers from Belgium in regional planning, water resources management, development of small and medium enterprises, tourism marketing, and general electrician courses.

 There is collaboration in higher education between the universities of the two countries through Erasmus+ programme to learn from each other in education and research training, explore areas of joint cooperation in research activities, lectures and seminars.
 The two countries have been collaborating through the European Union.

 Bhutan and Brazil established diplomatic relations on 21 September 2009.
 Brazil is the first country in South America with whom Bhutan has established diplomatic relations.

+H.E.
 Ms. Doma Tshering, Ambassador and Permanent Representative, Permanent Mission Of Bhutan to the United Nations in New York, is accredited to Brazil, and H.E.
 Mr. André Aranha Corrêa do Lago, Ambassador of Brazil to India, is concurrently accredited to Bhutan.

 Bhutan and Afghanistan enjoy good relations, especially through SAARC and multilateral fora.

 Diplomatic relations between the two Kingdoms were established on 11 February 2011.

 H.E.
 Mr. Tshering Gyaltshen Penjor, Ambassador of Bhutan in Belgium, is concurrently accredited to Spain.
 H.E.
 Mr. José Ramón Barañano, Ambassador of Spain to India, is concurrently accredited to Bhutan.

 Bhutan and Cuba established diplomatic relations on 26 September 2011.